 , which has a light tan color and thin, elastic quality.
 Generally speaking, cigars made with Connecticut shade, or similarly, Ecuador wrappers

-, tend to be milder in body.
+, tend to be more mellow in body.
 Another general classification of wrapper is Maduro.
 This type of leaf is typically grown at the “crown” or top of the leaf and gets the most sun exposure; then after cultivation it undergoes a fermentation process that brings all of the oils and sugars to the surface creating a leaf very dark in color.
 Maduro wrappers

 typically lend a slight sweetness.
 Other wrappers such as Sumatra